SM Spirituality Media

 The Tantric inversion

 The foundational move of Tantra is an inversion of the mainstream Indian ascetic programme.
-Where orthodox Brahminical practice — and early Buddhism — sought liberation through renunciation (withdrawing from the senses, the body, the householder life), Tantra says: the path goes through.
+Orthodox Brahminical practice and early Buddhism sought liberation through renunciation: withdrawing from the senses, the body and the householder life.
+Tantra says the path goes through.
 The body is not the problem; the body is the laboratory.
 Energy that is suppressed is energy unavailable for transformation.
-When it is recognised, named and worked with consciously — through initiation, through specific practices, under the guidance of a qualified teacher — it becomes the fuel for the very awakening that the renunciant was seeking by other means.
+When it is recognised, named and worked with consciously, under the guidance of a qualified teacher and through specific initiations, it becomes the fuel for the very awakening that the renunciant was seeking by other means.

 Hindu and Buddhist Tantra

-In the Hindu context — particularly Śaiva and Śākta Tantra — the practice typically involves mantra initiation received from a teacher, working with deities as energetic presences rather than external beings, and kuṇḍalinī yoga: the awakening of the energy said to reside at the base of the spine and ascend through the chakras toward the crown.
-In the Buddhist context, Vajrayāna — the third of the three vehicles described in the Buddhism entry — is Buddhist Tantra: it uses deity visualisation, mantra, mudrā (gesture) and other methods as paths to rapid transformation, working with the energy of mind states rather than suppressing them.
+In the Hindu context, particularly Śaiva and Śākta Tantra, practice typically involves mantra initiation received from a teacher, working with deities as energetic presences rather than external beings, and kuṇḍalinī yoga.
+Kuṇḍalinī refers to the energy said to reside at the base of the spine and ascend through the chakras§ toward the crown.
+In the Buddhist context, Vajrayāna is Buddhist Tantra.
+It is the third of the three vehicles described in the Buddhism§ entry.
+It uses deity visualisation, mantra, mudrā (gesture) and other methods as paths to rapid transformation, working with the energy of mind states rather than suppressing them.

 Tantra in the index